PostHog/posthog.com/contents/tutorials/identifying-users-guide.md

 ---
-title: The ultimate guide to identifying users in PostHog
+title: An introductory guide to identifying users in PostHog
 sidebar: Docs
 showTitle: true
 author: ['ian-vanagas']